 Using these tactics and tools, a call center will then be able to assess the risks through authentication.
 Then it will be up to the representative to use this useful data and decide whether or not it is a risk.
 Their decisions will be informed and based on several factors such as what kind of account it is and which transactions, and for how much, are taking place.

 The top providers of authentication are TRUSTID and Pindrop.
 Each one uses an MFA method.
 Both have numerous important clients on board, such as banks, credit card companies, and insurance agencies.
 However, they can both offer solutions to companies in other markets such as retail, telecom, travel, or healthcare.
 These solutions also work best when paired with an IVR, which can automatically prompt the caller to enter their authentication.

 These solutions to fraud and authentication have worked for very large call centers that employ hundreds of agents that work for millions of callers, but what can a smaller call center use?
 Small call centers can still benefit from these authentication strategies through Value Added Resellers.
 These VARs can bundle up different types of outbound calling services and sell them to call centers.
 That way, you can get what your call center needs on a scale that you can use to your benefit.

 Fraudulent issues are becoming more commonplace in the market and companies need to be prepared for dangerous situations before they arise.
-Don’t let your company get caught unaware by scammers; use the top prevention methods in order to avoid putting your company in debt and frustrating your customers.
+Don’t let your company get caught unaware by scammers; use secure VoIP along with the top prevention methods in order to avoid putting your company in debt and frustrating your customers.